Southern Yakutia (Sakha)

 Caspian Sea that European and Asiatic cultures merged to bring out a distinct

-“Our Eastern marginal lands are the
+“Our eastern marginal lands are the

 favorite retreats for our neglected peoples,” Boris moved his lips as he echoed